Kaelygon/DAGGERHEART-SRD-1.0-DARK-MODE/readme.md

 ### Modifications:
 - Converted to HTML using [webtopdf](https://webtopdf.com/)
-- The script "injectHTMLDiv.sh" adds .container_center_page and links css/dark_mode.css to DH-SRD.html
+- The script "injectHTML.sh" links css/dark_mode.css to DH-SRD.html
-  - Set background color to \#282830 (Muted Dark Blue)
+  - Set background color to Dark Gray Muted Blue
-  - Set font color to \#d4d4d4 (Light gray)
+  - Set font color to Light gray
-  - Set SVG images to multiplicative (Blend with blue background)
+  - Mixed SVG image colors in CSS
   - Shifted container to middle of the screen

 ### Why?